top of page

 🔍 Break It Down: One Step at a Time

 Trying to remember a 12-step strength training routine?
-Good luck, executive function.
+Good luck, executive function!
+Instead:

 🌈 Embrace the Magic of Flexibility